technowizard12/garbage_server/README.md

 This code, in particular, is the front-facing web server, the database wrangler, and the arduino-responder.
 This is all done with Sinatra out of app.rb, but there are several separate doohickeys which help.

 - dbitch.rb
-  Wrangles the database
+  * Wrangles the database
 - arduino.rb
-  Handles arduino responses
+  * Handles arduino responses
+- log.rb
+  * The object which the responses are originally recorded in